tutek1/DTLabs/02_Player/lab02.md

 ```

 #### Why are we adding gravity every frame?
 Gravity is a force that **continuously** accelerates a body.
-In a game engine we can only apply forces (or run code) on a per frame basis, which makes time **discrete**.
+In a game engine we can only apply forces (or run code) on a per-frame basis, which makes time **discrete**.
 However, with the parameter of `delta` we can compensate for the time that has passed between the frames.

 `delta` tells us how much time in seconds has passed since the last frame.